Skip to main content

 To ingest data into Incident Management, you must also configure New Relic to send event data to the New Relic plugin.
 You can do this before or after you enable the plugin.
 For more help with configuring New Relic, see the New Relic documentation.

-Log in to New Relic and click Alerts & AI in the top menu and click Channels.
+1. Log in to New Relic and click Alerts in the left-hand menu.

-For Base Url, enter the URL for your plugin configuration, followed by a colon and the port number.
+3. For the Endpoint Url, enter the URL for your plugin configuration, followed by a colon and the port number.
 For example:

 http://myhost.domain.com:8084

-To verify that the channel is set up correctly, click Send a test notification.
+7. To verify that the configuration is set up correctly, select the webhook and click Send a test notification.

 Note